 Kabbage: Best OnDeck Alternative

-A Kabbage short-term business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you require monthly repayment terms.
-Kabbage business loans are much quicker and easier to get approved for than a loan from a traditional bank.
-They’re also more affordable than a merchant cash advance.
+A Kabbage short-term business loan can be a better fit than OnDeck if you can’t meet OnDeck’s revenue requirements or if you need monthly repayment terms.
+Kabbage business loans fund much faster and are easier to get approved for than a loan from a traditional bank.
+What’s more, Kabbage requires a credit score of just 550 or better and is much more affordable than a merchant cash advance.

 Kabbage vs OnDeck Capital at a Glance